jeanguyomarch/eovim/README.md

 a web browser to use it!
 If you don't like the externalized UI, it can be turned off, or changed via themes.

 Have a problem/question/suggestion?
 Feel free to [open an issue][10].
 Join the club!
+You are more than welcome to contribute.
+The file [CONTRIBUTING.MD](CONTRIBUTING.md) describes the processes more into details.

 # Installation